bwagner5/toi/README.md

 Terraform Output Input (toi)

-A utility to convert terraform output to json or tfvars.
+A utility to convert terraform output to json or tfvars for interoperability between HashiCorp tools.

 ## Description